pkosciak/workspace/readme.md

 docker-compose up -d --build --force-recreate
 ```

-## New project
+## Setting up a new project

-Repeat step 4, including these changes:
+- Repeat step 4, including these changes:
-Generate new .pem files including your new project name and clone them into traefik/certs - do this for each new project
+- Generate new .pem files including your new project name and clone them into traefik/certs - do this for each new project
 command will now look like this:
 ```
 mkcert -cert-file certs/local-cert.pem -key-file certs/local-key.pem^